browserengineering/book/book/accessibility.md

     the document, has the `alert` role (or the equivalent `aria-live` value, `assertive`), and is visible in the layout tree (meaning it doesn't have `display: none`), or if its contents change.
-In this chapter, I won't handle all of these cases and just focus on new elements with an `alert` role, not changes to contents or CSS.
+In this chapter, I won't handle all of these cases—I'll just focus on new elements with an `alert` role, not changes to contents or CSS.

 On to implementation.
 We first need to make it possible